 Benchmark leaks have shown that the Apple M1X features 12 CPU cores and 16 GPU cores, a significant bump up from the already impressive Apple M1’s 8 core/8 thread configurations.
 The more recent Bloomberg report differed slightly starting that there would be two variants called Jade C-Chip and Jade C-Die with a 10 CPU core design and 16 GPU cores in the former and 32 GPU cores in the latter.

 The original Apple M1 in the 13-inch MacBook Pro could already hold its own against the MacBook Pro 16-inch in some regards and the Bloomberg report indicates this new chip "greatly outpaces the performance and capabilities" of the Apple M1 chip.
+While the exact specs remain unclear, the aforementioned leak suggesting that it will match the 16-inch MacBook Pro CPU is good news for portability fans that still want high-end performance.

 14-inch MacBook Pro 2021 outlook